akramisha/AI-Engineering-Journey/Week2/Assignment 2/README.md

 Loop through the list looking for a matching `id`; if nothing matches by the end of the loop, raise a `404` with a message naming the exact id that wasn't found — instead of silently returning nothing.

 ---

+ ## 📋 Case Study — FastAPI Task API

+### Problem
+I wanted to understand how REST APIs work beyond theory by building a complete CRUD application using FastAPI.

+### What I Did
+- Built `GET /tasks` and `GET /tasks/{id}`, with a proper 404 when an id doesn't exist
+- Added `POST /tasks` with input validation — empty titles get rejected with a 400
+- Generated new task IDs automatically instead of hardcoding them
+- Implemented `PUT /tasks/{id}` and `DELETE /tasks/{id}`, matching each to the correct status code (200 and 204)
+- Fixed a real bug where my endpoints were reading query parameters instead of JSON bodies, by learning how Pydantic models define a request body's shape
+- Added Swagger UI documentation, testable directly in the browser
+- Built a bonus `/stats` endpoint that computes totals instead of just storing them
+### Outcome
+A fully functional CRUD API with automatic documentation, published on GitHub.
+Along the way I learned how FastAPI handles routing, validation, HTTP methods, and status codes — and picked up the habit of testing with the exact request format a real client would send, not just whatever ran without crashing.

+---

+## 👤 Bio

+I'm an IT graduate learning backend development and AI engineering through hands-on projects.

+## 📣 CTA

+Feel free to connect, or check out my GitHub.

+---